ElliotG/coder-oss-tf/ovhcloud-k8s/Readme.md

 4. For US, I went to https://api.us.ovhcloud.com/createToken/?GET=/*&POST=/*&PUT=/*&DELETE=/* to generate API keys
 5. Set OVH_APPLICATION_KEY, OVH_APPLICATION_SECRET, OVH_CONSUMER_KEY to the values from (4)
 6. Make sure to set the root directory to ovhcloud-k8s/
-4. Run and apply the Terraform (took me 10 minutes)
+7. Run and apply the Terraform (took me 10 minutes)

+I'm abusing the Terraform k8s provider to make it work seamlessly on OVHCloud.
+I recommend the following:

+1. Go to OVHCloud --> Kubernetes --> Service, and in the Access and security panel you can download the kubeconfig file.
+2. Go to your Spacelift stack --> Environment, and click Edit.
+3. Change the type to "Mounted File", and upload the kubeconfig file from (1)
+4. Set the path to "/mnt/workspace/source/ovhcloud-k8s/config.yml"

+This will enable you to update or delete the stack safely.
+See [this thread](https://github.com/terraform-aws-modules/terraform-aws-eks/issues/1234) for more details as to why this is necessary.

 ## Coder setup Instructions